123rishujha/bloggy/README.md

-you can use this credential if you want to export email: - jharishu796@gmail.com, password: 123test@  or you can create your own by doing signup
+ # Note:-  you can use this credential if you want to explore email: - jharishu796@gmail.com, password: 123test@  or you can create your own by doing signup